EkaterinaGorbunova/calculator_with_priority/README.md

-# GUI application calculates the expression as user input
+## GUI application to calculate mathematical expression entered by user